 Although we have made a substantial effort to explore the role of visual foundation models in various scene understanding tasks, our perception of this problem remains relatively limited.
 This section provides a detailed discussion of the limitations and outlines potential future directions.

-\mypar{Model capacities not strictly identical or comparable.} Our evaluation focuses on seven vision foundation models due to their availability and common use in recent work.
-Consequently, all our experiments are based on publicly available checkpoints released by the project owners.
+\mypar{Model capacities are not strictly identical or comparable.} Our evaluation focuses on seven vision foundation models due to their availability and common use in recent work.
+Consequently, all our experiments are based on publicly available checkpoints.
 Although we have attempted to choose models with similar capacities, achieving strictly identical backbone architectures was not possible without re-training all the baselines ourselves.
 However, such experiments require an enormous amount of computational resources that we cannot afford.

-\mypar{Our evaluation focuses on indoor scenarios.} Recent literature often separates the study of indoor scene perception and reasoning from outdoor scenarios, which are often relevant to autonomous driving or robotics applications.
+\mypar{Our evaluation focuses on indoor scenarios.} Recent literature often separates the study of perception and reasoning of indoor scenes from outdoor scenarios, which are often relevant to autonomous driving or robotics applications.
 Outdoor scenarios present different challenges compared to indoor scenes.
 Lexicon3D focuses its evaluation solely on indoor scenes.
-While this is a valid choice considering that most scene-level multi-modal benchmarks are still based on indoor scenes, it is not comprehensive.
+While this is a valid choice considering that most scene-level multimodal benchmarks are still based on indoor scenes, it is not comprehensive.
 Outdoor scenarios contain large ego-movement speeds and many more dynamic moving objects than indoor scenes.
 Evaluating these scenes will likely lead to unique observations, and we consider this a direct future direction.

 \mypar{We adopt the most straightforward approach to probing.} To evaluate the capabilities of the visual foundation models, we freeze their parameters and only tune the linear or shallow probing head.
-This approach allows us to analyze the pretrained methods' capabilities without altering their models through the finetuning process.
-While we argue that probing the frozen encoder provides the most accurate understanding of these models, we acknowledge that the ability to quickly adapt to new tasks with finetuning is also an important aspect of an encoder.
+This approach allows us to analyze the capabilities of the pretrained methods without altering their models through the finetuning process.
+Although we argue that probing the frozen encoder provides the most accurate understanding of these models, we acknowledge that the ability to quickly adapt to new tasks with finetuning is also an important aspect of an encoder.
 However, finetuning these large-scale models, which often have close to billion-level parameters, requires a significant amount of time and computational resources.
 We leave this study for future work.